Tuesday, May 22, 2012

 Thursday's Essay Preview

-The first paragraph of Thursday's essay, "St. Lucia: Some Observations," reads as follows:
+The first paragraph of Thursday's essay, ". . .
+To the Beat of a Different Drummer,'" reads as follows:

 Thursday's Essay Excerpt - from the last paragraph of the essay